 - 3 day: €25

-You can purchase these cards either at their tourism office and information locations, or online at the official Bratislava Tourism Office page.
+You can also purchase your card either at their tourism office and information locations.

 Before Purchasing a Bratislava City Pass